100% committed to sustainable cotton

 Cotton is one of the most high-impact crops when it comes to water.
 At IKEA, we are committed to being water positive, using it as efficiently as possible, promoting water stewardship throughout and beyond our own sphere of operations and on into the wider world.

 Based on WWF’s water stewardship model, we are working to reduce the impact of our own operations and our suppliers’ operation, supporting sustainable water management in river basins and increasing people’s access to clean water.

 Our work to become water positive focuses on cotton, providing farmers with training on better water management practices, and establishing community-based Water User Associations.
 This means farmers grow with less water, so more water can be diverted to other uses.

 Learn more about our partnerships and how we work with cotton

-Since Sep 1, 2015, all the cotton we use for IKEA products comes from more sustainable sources.
-This means that the cotton is grown with less water, chemical fertilizer and pesticide, while increasing profit margins for farmers.
+Since September 1, 2015, all the cotton we use for IKEA products comes from more sustainable sources.
+This means that the cotton is grown with less water, chemical fertilizers and pesticides while increasing profit margins for farmers.